-Enjoy your residential experience at either one of HCC's housing facilities: The Ozark House (top) for women or the Dorm for men.
+Enjoy your residential experience at HCC's housing facilities: The Ozark House (top) for women or the Abel House for men.

-Residential Living Agreement. •Traditional students sign a Residential Living Agreement in the first week that they occupy a room in an HCC residential living facility.
+Residential Living Agreement. • Traditional students sign a Residential Living Agreement in the first week that they occupy a room in an HCC residential living facility.
 The purpose of this agreement is to affirm that one's word is important and binding.
 By signing this document, students agree to live by the guidelines and values set forth by Heartland Christian College, and to pay all residential living fees.
 Please refer to the HCC Catalog, Financial Information section, for specific residential living fees.

-THE LEGACY BUILDING (men's housing) Whether it's on the hall or at the house, you're sure to find rooms ready for study, fellowship, or just getting a good night's rest.
+At the Abel House, you'll find rooms ready for study, fellowship, and getting a good night's rest.